KCW89/telebort-core-programs/Program-W2 (ver.2025).md

 - **Class Size:** One teacher per eight students (1:8 ratio)

 **Program Structure**
-Program D is organized into six modules spanning 24 lessons.
+Program W2 is organized into six modules spanning 24 lessons.
 Each lesson integrates live teaching, interactive coding sessions assisted by **Cursor**, collaborative version control using **GitHub Desktop**, and hands-on mini-projects.
-The curriculum builds on foundational front-end knowledge from Program C, advancing into sophisticated JavaScript concepts, server-side development with Hono, and AI integration.
+The curriculum builds on foundational front-end knowledge from Program W1, advancing into sophisticated JavaScript concepts, server-side development with Hono, and AI integration.

 ---